OUR PRIORITIES

 Lexie Gritlefeld

-Lexie Gritlefeld is our sole employee and serves as the Director of California Outdoor Recreation Partnership.
-Prior to this role, Lexie was our Membership Coordinator for three years.
-Lexie primarily works on membership recruitment, advocacy communication strategies, and our policy and industry networking events.
+Lexie Gritlefeld has worked for California Outdoor Recreation Parntership since December 2019 and stepped into the Director role in January 2023.
+Lexie primarily works on advocacy communication strategies, membership recruitment and retention, and our policy and industry networking events.
 Lexie came to the outdoor industry after working in politics, government, and public affairs.
 While working in politics, Lexie discovered a passion for outdoor recreation and conservation policy and is very stoked to work on CORP's advocacy campaigns.
-Lexie is a graduate of University of California, Davis with a degree in Political Science and English.
-After hours, Lexie is passionate about alpine and backcountry skiing, hiking, and rock climbing.
+Lexie is a graduate of University of California, Davis with a degree in Political Science and English and a minor in International & Global Studies.
+After hours, Lexie is passionate about alpine and backcountry skiing, trail running, and rock climbing."I was born and raised in California, so I've seen a big change in the outdoor recreation scene over the years.
+I look forward to seeing a more inclusive outdoor environment and increasing access responsibly to our public lands.
+My biggest motivation is that I believe the outdoors should be welcome for all to explore."